No 14-Year-Old Should Experience This

 No 14-year-old girl should ever be forced to sell herself to support her family.
 Your donation today will help rescue girls like Zatha, victims who are kidnapped and tricked into this despicable trade.
 The financial need is urgent—it is only through your contributions that we can provide a place that shelters these girls, teaches them valuable job skills, and restores their dignity and hope.

-Let the light of Christ shine in the darkness of Bangalore, India, through your support of Azadi.
-Help us raise $25,000 today so that more girls can be freed from the satanic grip of human trafficking and experience the love of God and hope for the future.
+Let the light of Christ shine in the darkness of brothel-filled streets of urban India, through your support of our rescue home.
+Help us fund this life-changing home so that more girls can be freed from the satanic grip of human trafficking and experience the love of God and hope for the future.

 Please note that all donations are processed in US dollars and the Charitable Gift Receipt provided will be valid for US taxpayers only.